Texas Dealer License Renewal— GDN, Bond, & CE on a 2-Year Cycle

 When should I start my Texas GDN renewal?

-Start 60 to 90 days before your GDN expiration date.
-The 8-hour continuing education requirement alone can take 2-4 weeks to schedule and complete with a TxDMV-approved provider, and your surety needs lead time to issue a continuation certificate or a new 2-year bond.
-Starting 90 days out gives you a buffer if eLICENSING flags any document for resubmission.
+TxDMV accepts GDN renewal applications up to 180 days before your license expiration date, and the agency recommends submitting as early as possible because new fraud-prevention processes have increased application processing times.
+Your surety needs lead time to issue a continuation certificate or a new 2-year bond — and challenged-credit files take longer — so the bond is usually the long pole.
+Filing early also gives you a buffer if eLICENSING flags any document for resubmission.
 See the full renewal walkthrough above or our parent guide at buysuretybonds.com/auto-dealer-bonds/texas/.

 Do I need a new $50,000 bond, or can I renew the existing one?